-Question Question text Number of ımber of Unadjusted 95 nce Intervals Question Question text responses score Lower Upper Q8 Diagnostic test results were explained in a way the patient could completely understand 500 83% 79% 86%
+Question Question text Number of Unadjusted 95% Confidence Intervals Question Question text responses score Lower Upper Q8 Diagnostic test results were explained in a way the patient could completely understand 500 83% 79% 86%

 Confidence intervals for unadjusted scores for all questions (aside from Q59) were calculated using Wilson's Confidence Intervals.
 This particular approach was chosen as it is more robust for small numbers (both numerators and denominators), and for results close to 0% or 100%.
 For Q59, confidence intervals are +/- 1.96 standard errors, which was calculated by: